 Myth 2: Vegan foundation won’t give me as much coverage

 Gone are the days of poor wearing vegetarian formulas.
 The range of cream-based foundations could not get any better—and Cinema Secrets is proof of that.
+Cinema Secrets is not vegan, however, it is cruelty-free as they don’t test on animals!
 I discovered Cinema Secrets last year speaking to some of the celebrity makeup artists at the London IMATS, and fell in love with the product.
 The concealers, correctors and foundations come in dozens of colours, making them perfect for media work, plus once set with fixer and powder they are completely waterproof.
 My model Nikki pictured above is very fair, and Kit 1 was perfect for her skin tone.
 I managed to conceal any flaws and create a creamy, dewy finish.

 Myth 3: Vegan makeup doesn’t come in as many colours and shades

 If you ever happen to go to an Urban Decay Counter, or take a look at the OCC lip tar range at Sephora, or visit ELF’s website, you will see the shades, textures and finishes are endless when it comes to vegan and vegetarian makeup.
 In fact, I would say most of my most loved shades of eyeshadow and lip colours in my kit are all vegan.